LAST UPDATED: July 11, 2019

 This workbench is simple to build and features a design that self tightens the frame as you go.
 It's easy to produce a straight and level bench because the pre-fab legs do much of the work.
 It’s also very flexible, sturdy, and solid.
 In addition, the workbench is lightweight and easy to move, and even if you don't bolt it to the wall, it's still rigid and secure.

 This portable, multipurpose workbench converts to a sawhorse with no assembly required.
-It's compact and lightweight and is only 5 inches wide when folded.
+It's compact and lightweight and is just five-inches wide when folded.
 The workbench can support up to 300 pounds, while the sawhorse supports up to 1,000 pounds.
 It includes two quick clamps and four clamp dogs to secure a variety of shapes and materials.
-The top is 31 inches by 25 inches.
+The top measures 31 inches by 25 inches.

-One downside is it may be a struggle to get the clamps to hold things or they may break within a short period of time.
-Also, the workbench's height is not adjustable, the surface is not flat, and it does not have a carrying handle.
+One downside is that it may be a struggle to get the clamps to hold items, or they may break within a short period of time.
+Also, the workbench's height is not adjustable, the surface is not flat, and it does not come with a carrying handle.

 - If you choose a workbench without any storage options, make sure the surface area is large enough to hold all your tools as well as the materials you'll be using.